 The way we address bias," she says, "is by looking at the data and understanding how an algorithm might be deployed and what the target environment is, and doing a match between looking at the characteristics of that environment and the data that we might be labeling.

-Machine Learning Biases
+Machine Learning and AI Bias

 This bias occurs when the data used to train the algorithm does not accurately represent the problem space in which the model will operate.
 In talent, that might happen if you use a subset of data about people which was pre-filtered to use only a specific set (eg Stanford graduates!).
 The solution is to use a larger, broader dataset - eg you might want to add public data to your ATS data to balance out your own sample.